nicolasroinard/verifiable-llm-pipeline/README.md

 * Merges structured documents into a global corpus
 * Builds a graph representation of relationships
-* Creates a unified data layer for downstream processing
+* Produces a unified structured data layer

 Entry point: